MarcelloDev6001/MarcelloDev6001/README.md

 # About me:
 Name's Marcello, 15 years old.

-A silly Brazilian that have a little aknowledge of english :D
+A silly Brazilian that have a little acknowledge of english :D

 Im currently developing a Discord bot called [Carol](https://github.com/MarcelloDev6001/CarolBot) and a game called "Theory of Colors" (it's currently private, soo no link for now).